 “A creative education, which relies on seminars, specialist facilities and most importantly, a degree show, is simply not transferable to online platforms.
 We have been denied a pivotal opportunity to present our work to the wider world.
 The Graduate Support Network initiated by Hidden Door is a crucial and timely occasion to bring graduates together, outside of the remit of art schools.
 It’s an exciting moment for Scottish students to be granted the freedom to make work and be part of a support network committed to providing a platform for emerging creatives across the country.”

 Download the Graduate Support Network brochure or see more details below.

 Through the network, we will provide artists with the following opportunities:

-Then, as we return to a full 10-day festival in 2022, using both indoor and outdoor spaces, we will be able to accommodate a broader range of works and creative projects, offering paid opportunities for recent graduates to develop their practice in a festival setting.
+As we plan to return to a full 10-day festival in 2022, we will be able to accommodate a broader range of works and creative projects, offering paid opportunities for recent graduates to develop their practice in a festival setting.